6000 Provider Investigations (PI) Facility

 6735 Sexual Activity between a Facility Employee and Former Client

-If a facility employee is alleged to be having a sexual relationship with a former client who lived in or received services from the facility, then the intake specialist completes an intake, so that PI Facility can investigate whether the relationship started when the client was still living at or receiving services from the facility.
+If a facility employee is alleged to be having a sexual relationship with a former client who lived in or received services from the facility, the intake specialist completes an intake so that PI Facility can investigate whether the relationship started when the client was still living at or receiving services from the facility.

-The intake is assessed as follows:
+The intake specialist does as follows:

-• With the former client as the victim of sexual abuse.
+- Designates the former client as the victim of sexual abuse.

-• With the facility staff member who had sexual contact with the client as the alleged perpetrator.
+- Designates the facility staff member who had sexual contact with the client as the alleged perpetrator.

 See:

-Provider Investigations – Facility Intake Guidelines on the DFPS intranet
+Provider Investigations Facility Intake Guidelines on the DFPS intranet

 6740 Incidents that Occurred in the Past